JorjaFox/library/site/content/posts/news/2010/the-star-online.md

 It so happens that the theme of *CSI* season 10 is ...family".

 ...You know, it feels like I never left the show at all.
 Everyone treats me like family there.
-Even Laurence Fishburne has been asking me, 'Are you staying put with us or not?"]
+Even Laurence Fishburne has been asking me, 'Are you staying put with us or not?'"

 Well, be prepared for a happier Sara who will hold her *CSI *family together this season, now that Fox has had time to get her batteÂ­ries recharged.